Jacudibu/rusty_space/docs/workforce_and_crew/races.md

 - Consumables involve ammonia and plants, which can be harvested on Gas Giants and cultivated on ice planets or hydroponics.
 - Luxury goods revolve around electronic gadgets and augmentations, more complicated to produce than those of other races.
 - Ships and components are more expensive, especially at higher tiers.
-Heavy focus on quantity over quality.
+Heavy focus on quality over quantity.

 *Avali are [`CC BY SA`](https://creativecommons.org/licenses/by-sa/4.0/) by RyuujinZERO*<br>
 There's an entire wiki on these curious critters: https://avali.fandom.com/wiki/The_Official_Avali_Wiki